neohope/NLPWebDemo/FlaskDemo/readme.md

 What is this project about
 =========
-This is just a pyhanlp demo.
+This is just a pyhanlp web demo.

 How to build
 ============